scalacenter/scala-advent-of-code/docs/puzzles/day5.md

 ### Hydrothermal Venture 2: The Diagonal Menace

-For the second part of the puzzle we need to take into account also the diagnal vents.
-Fortunately, they can only have an angle of 45 degrees, which means when iterating over ranges both x and y positions increment by 1.
+For the second part of the puzzle we need to take into account also the diagonal vents.
+Fortunately, they can only have an angle of 45 degrees, which means that both x and y positions increment by 1 at each step of the range.
 So we can add additional condition to our solution:

 ```scala